2014–15 Abilene Christian Wildcats women's basketball team

 The 2014–15 Abilene Christian Wildcats women's basketball team represented Abilene Christian University during the 2014–15 NCAA Division I women's basketball season.
-The Wildcats were led by third year head coach Julie Goodenough and played their home games at the Moody Coliseum.
-This was the second year of a 4-year transition phase from D2 to D1, In the second year of transition, Abilene Christian could not participate in the Southland Tournament, but will be a Division I counter and will be part of the Division I rpi calculation.
-The Wildcats will play a full conference schedule in 2014–15.
+The Wildcats were led by third-year head coach Julie Goodenough and played their home games at the Moody Coliseum.
+This was the second year of a four-year transition phase from D2 to D1.
+In the second year of transition, Abilene Christian could not participate in the Southland Tournament, but was a Division I counter and was part of the Division I RPI calculation.
+The Wildcats played a full conference schedule in 2014–15.
 Although not eligible for the Southland Conference and NCAA tournament, the Wildcats were able to participate in the WNIT or WBI tournaments if invited.